gbertuzzi05/BERTLINUX/README.md

 what is not working:audio, everithing that is not undiscovered and there is no battery management for laptops

-Some peripherals may be detected by the system but may require one or more drivers to be used to login use "root" for username and password.
+Some peripherals may be detected by the system but may require one or more drivers to be used.

+To login use "root" for username and password.

 To boot desktop issue the command "startx"